 INTRODUCTION

 At least since the eighties of the last century, all scientific community is well informed on carbon paste electrodes (CPEs).1-3 CPEs can be defined as a heterogeneous mixture of a conductive carbon powder and a liquid binder which is pressed into the cavity of the electrode holder with an electric contact.
-The most distinct advantage of CPE is possibility of bulk modification and renewing surface by simple pushing out of carbon paste and polishing at wet filter paper.
-Carbon paste has usually different physical properties than solid electrode materials due to lipophilic character of the liquid binder which links together individual carbon particles.4-5 Moreover, hydrophobic character of carbon paste can be useful for accumulation of many significant analytes which exhibit lipophilic properties.6-7
+The most distinct advantage of CPE is possibility of bulk modification and renewing surface by simple pushing out of carbon paste and polishing with wet filter paper.
+Carbon paste usually has different physical properties than solid electrode materials due to lipophilic character of the liquid binder which links together individual carbon particles.4-5 Moreover, hydrophobic character of carbon paste can be useful for accumulation of many significant analytes which exhibit lipophilic properties.6-7

-Unmodified CPEs only differ based on types of used carbon powder and lipophilic binder.
-These CPEs can simply be modified by mixing of corresponding carbon paste with some specific components such as carbon nanomaterials,8-9 surfactants,10 metal oxide powders,11-12 organic dyes,13 biomolecules and tissues etc.14-15 Electrochemical measurements at CPEs are usually realized in common batch configuration.
+Unmodified CPEs difference only is based on types of used carbon powder and lipophilic binder.
+These CPEs can be simply modified by mixing of corresponding carbon paste with some specific components such as carbon nanomaterials,8-9 surfactants,10 metal oxide powders,11-12 organic dyes,13 biomolecules and tissues etc.14-15 Electrochemical measurements at CPEs are usually realized in common batch configuration.

 An application of CPEs in flow injection analysis (FIA) is more complicated than for compatible screen-printed carbon electrodes (SPCEs) due to bulky electrodes holders and small flow cell.16 To the best of our knowledge, this problem was resolved by development of groove electrodes (GrEs) as a new type of CPEs.17 Unfortunately, the restoration of GrE surface is lengthier than simple replacement by another SPCE because the operation of the GrE includes many necessary steps such as careful removing old paste from electrode, addition of new carbon paste, tamping into the groove, rubbing of excess paste on a clean filter paper and polishing of the electrode surface.

-This contribution is tasked with preparing the CPE in the planar arrangement and could be applied in FIA.
+This contribution is focused on the preparation of the CPE in the planar arrangement and could be applied in FIA.
 For this reason, it was necessary to find a way of immobilization of carbon paste on ceramic platform.
-An idea is based on previous knowledge of preparation of home-made carbon inks18-19 when an organic solvent is evaporated at room temperature and resulting carbon paste is deposited onto the ceramic platform by low content of binding polymer.
+An idea is based on previous knowledge of preparation of home-made carbon inks18-19 when an organic solvent is evaporated at room temperature and resulting carbon paste is deposited onto the ceramic platform by low amount of binding polymer.

 The optimization of the screen-printed electrodes preparation is described in detail.
-As a comparison with conventional variants of CPEs, the electrodes presented here are characterized by ohmic resistance,20 scanning electron microscopy (SEM) and cyclic voltammetry of [Fe(CN)6]3-/[Fe(CN)6]4- and quinone/hydroquinone redox couples.
+As a comparison with conventional variants of CPEs, the electrodes presented here are characterized by ohmic resistance,20 scanning electron microscopy (SEM), and cyclic voltammetry of [Fe(CN)6]3-/[Fe(CN)6]4- and quinone/hydroquinone redox couples.

 EXPERIMENTAL